kahanu/Ngrx-VSCode-Snippets/README.md

 A selector will open asking for what language to select, enter 'typescript' and you'll open the ```typescript.json``` file.
 If the file is blank, you can simply paste the entire snippet into the file and save it.

-If you already have some code, then you'll want to add these snippets to the end of your array.
-You'll have to copy just the snippet JSON objects, and NOT the outer object.
+If you already have some code, then you'll want to add these snippets to the end of your snippets.
+You'll have to copy just the Ngrx JSON object snippets, and NOT the outer object.
 Then you can paste the code into your JSON file and save it.

 Now you'll have these snippets available in your application.